rubyflames/itina-ruby-on-rails-proj-4/README.md

 ```
 heroku run rails db:seed
 ```
-5)Proceed to "git add", "git commit", followed by "git push heroku master" where changes are made
+5) Proceed to "git add", "git commit", followed by "git push heroku master" where changes are made

-###Note:
+### Note:
 An error was encountered with Heroku buildpacks during deployment.
 TO rectify this, the following was done:
 1) At Back-End folder in Terminal, run:
 ```